ylester/AudioFraud/README.md

 ## Modules:

 - Fraud Detection Algorithm
 	- This module will focus on detecting fraud (computer generated audio) within a time span of 3-5 seconds.

 - Speaker Recognition Algorithm
 	- The algorithm will identify the slight alterations given by the different set of audios to detect the current speaker.

-- Wifi Module Connection
-    - Will handle data flow to and from the wifi module

 ![Screen_Output](https://raw.githubusercontent.com/ylester/AudioFraud/master/SMD.png)

+- Hardware
+	- The hardware is now very close to being an "all in one" via the usage of rasberry pi that can directly program and run arduinio
+	- Goal is to have rasberry pi itself use i2c to talk to LCD and LEd and skip the redboard

 ### Team Members: